TheOneAbis/D3D12Engine/D3D12/README.md

-# D3D1Starter
+# D3D12 Engine
-Starter code for a D3D11-based project
+Here you will find the source code for my D3D12 engine built for a class.
+Some of it is written by my professor.
+The respective files are credited accordingly.
+Check out the different branches for